Skip to main content

 Kristi Blokhin / Shutterstock

 Why not furnish your Christmas tree with even more plants?
 Grab sets of plastic or glass terrarium ornaments online or from a local craft store come the holidays.
 You can stick in an air plant to keep things simple.
 Alternatively, you can go all out with a soil base and mini plant cuttings.
-If space allows, add mini ornaments, gnomes, and other holiday-themed tchotchkes as well.
+If space allows, add mini ornaments, gnomes, and other holiday-themed tchotchkes as well to create a Christmas-themed mini fairy garden.

 Mount your air plants onto a wreath